Posted on March 17, 2020

 Apparent Hauntings And Paranormal Activity

-Since the Pink Lady’s death in the early 1920s, there have been a long string of hauntings and paranormal activities that had occurred (and still do today).
+Since the Pink Lady’s death in the early 1920s, there has been a long string of hauntings and paranormal activities that had occurred (and still do today).
 It was said that that the Pink Lady is more of a good-natured ghost compared to some spirits that typically haunt hotels and abandoned buildings.
 Various guests and staff members had been subject to many of the Pink Lady’s practical jokes and pranks.
 These pranks include lights being turned on or off without anyone touching the light switch, air conditioners switching on and off, and doors opening and closing.
 She may also have a strange habit of tickling the feet of sleeping guests.
 Some guests with children recalled saying that a woman in a pink dress was seen playing with them and having fun.
-When it came time to check out, one guest told a staff member to pass along a message to the “lady in the pink”.
+When it came time to check out, one guest told a staff member to pass along a message to the “lady in the pink.”

 The Story Of Room 545